Lost Judgment: Promotion and release

 It was reported in July 2021 that Lost Judgment could be the last game in the series, due to Sega and Johnny & Associates (the talent agency which represents Kimura) being unable to come to an agreement concerning the use of Kimura's likeness in a PC release of the existing Judgment games or any future titles.
-A television live-action series titled Unjudged is reported to be follow Lost Judgment with Kimura taking the role of Yagami.
 However, both Judgment games were released on Steam on September 14, 2022, implying that this issue had been resolved.

 Reception

 Lost Judgment received "generally favorable" reviews, according to review aggregator Metacritic.
 Critics commented on the narrative and Yagami's role in Lost Judgment.
-He was praised by Destructoid for giving new parts of his personality that are developed in the narrative.
-The various amount of sidequest were praised for balancing the game's narrative in delivering both light and dark stories.
+He was praised by Destructoid for revealing new parts of his personality that are developed in the narrative.
+The various sidequests were praised for balancing the game's narrative in delivering both light and dark stories.
 GameSpot felt that the sequel had Yagami struggle with the themes of whether or not the lead is able to deal justice by himself.
-Additionally, the subplot of Yagami working in a school attracted positive response by the same publication due to how fun it becomes.
+Additionally, the subplot of Yagami working in a school attracted a positive response by the same publication due to how fun it becomes.
 Although he does not team up with Kaito many times in the sequel, GameSpot felt that Yagami became a more likable character in the sequel and is able to deliver emotional scenes properly.
-The reviewer further praised the handling of the narrative as properly focuses on several conflicting themes like the issues the law has, bullying and sexual harassment.
-Both Game Informer and GamesRadar+ agreed but felt that the adult themes addressed in the game might bother the sensitive audience as it further can be seen about society commentary than previous games.
-However, Game Informer felt that the sexual harassment substory from the game to be worst one despite being generally a moving story.
-IGN criticized how Lost Judgment establishes the plot's complete idea in early chapters, making it look disappointing in retrospect as there are not major or interesting plot twists in the second half of the game.
-Shacknews enjoyed the improved visuals but felt the main plot was a "mess" due to how difficult is to understand it with the Ehara's case taking several chapters of focus which makes the pacing to be poorly handled.
+The reviewer further praised the handling of the narrative as it focuses properly on several conflicting themes, like issues with the law, bullying and sexual harassment.
+Both Game Informer and GamesRadar+ agreed but felt that the adult themes addressed in the game might bother sensitive audiences, as they can be seen to include more social commentary than previous games.
+However, Game Informer felt that the sexual harassment substory from the game was the worst substory, despite being generally a moving story.
+IGN criticized how Lost Judgment establishes the entirety of the plot's idea in early chapters, making it look disappointing in retrospect as there are no major or interesting plot twists in the second half of the game.
+Shacknews enjoyed the improved visuals but felt the main plot was a "mess" due to how difficult is to understand, with Ehara's case being focussed on for several chapters, which makes the pacing poorly handled.